 To follow along with this guide, you will need a Civo account with access to our managed Kubernetes service.
-You can sign up to trial the service here, and while our #KUBE100 beta period is running, get $70 discounted from your monthly invoice - enough to run a three-node Kubernetes cluster for a month!
+You can sign up here, and get $250 free credit from 1 month!

 Once you have signed up to Civo, you will need to find your API key.
 If you are logged in, this will be visible on the main Civo API page.

 Getting Started: Civo CLI (optional)

 The easiest way for you to monitor what